unixorn/awesome-zsh-plugins/README.md

 * [horse-sh](https://github.com/emileswarts/horse-sh) - A very minimal brown/red ZSH theme.
 * [hub](https://gist.github.com/hub23/c226b1c77446e099f7684b0d21c6b22a) - Simple and clean, includes the return code of the last command executed.
 * [hug](https://github.com/xxninjabunnyxx/hug-zsh) - When you're working and need a hug.
 Includes `git` status.
+* [humbled](https://github.com/saravanabalagi/zsh-theme-humbled) - A clean and humble theme with support for `condaenv`, `virtualenv` and `git` status decorations left aligned with the working directory in bold.
 * [hyper](https://github.com/willmendesneto/hyper-oh-my-zsh) - Designed to work with the hyper terminal theme, includes `git` status decorations.
 * [hyperzsh](https://github.com/tylerreckart/hyperzsh) - Gives you a comprehensive overview of the branch you're working on and the status of your repository without cluttering your terminal.
 * [iGeek](https://github.com/KalebHawkins/ohmyzsh-IGeek-OSX) - Modified iGeek theme.
 Works with macOS out-of the box, includes `git` status decorations.